 We are commanded to give the first of our crops to the Kohanim.
 It is as if we are giving gifts to Hashem, and Hashem directs those gifts to the Kohanim.
 The Kohanim have been selected to serve Hashem in the Bet Hamikdash so they can stand in Hashem's place (so to speak) and accept the gifts on His behalf.
-These gifts are important because the time spent serving in the Bet Hamikdash took away from their time available to earn a livelihood.
-It is fair that Bnai Yisrael give the gifts to the Kohanim because the Kohanim perform their service on behalf of the entire nation.
+These gifts are important because the time spent serving in the Bet Hamikdash takes away from their ability to earn a livelihood.
+It seems appropriate that Bnei Yisrael give the gifts to the Kohanim because the Kohanim perform their service on behalf of the entire nation.

-Halachically, beginnings, or firsts, are often treated in a more sanctified manner.
+Halachically, beginnings, or 'firsts', are often treated in a more sanctified manner than subsequent things.
 There are many examples:

-- The first of our crops we are forbidden to eat from our crops2 until we separate terumah (a portion for the Kohanim as quoted above) and ma'asrot (tithes).
+- The first of our crops we are forbidden to eat from our crops until we separate terumah (a portion for the Kohanim as quoted above) and ma'asrot (tithes).
 Ma'aser rishon (the first tithe) is a gift for the Leviim.
-Ma'aser shaini (the second tithe which is separated in years 1, 2, 4 and 5 of the 7 year agricultural cycle) must be eaten in Yerushalayim. - The first shearing if we own a flock of sheep, the first shearing must be given as a gift to the Kohanim. - Pidyon haben there is a special sanctity associated with first born sons and they must be redeemed from the Kohanim. - First fruits and first born of kosher domesticated animals these are given to the Kohanim and must be consumed within the walls of Yerushalayim.
+Ma'aser shaini (the second tithe which is separated in years 1, 2, 4 and 5 of the 7-year agricultural cycle) must be eaten in Yerushalayim. - The first shearing if we own a flock of sheep, the first shearing must be given as a gift to the Kohanim. - Pidyon HaBen there is a special sanctity associated with first born sons and they must be redeemed from the Kohanim. - First fruits and the first born of kosher domesticated animals these are given to the Kohanim and must be consumed within the walls of Yerushalayim.

-In most cases, these first become sanctified and must be consumed in a sanctified manner:
+In most cases, these 'firsts' become sanctified and must be consumed in a sanctified manner:

-They can only be consumed by the holiest members of the people, ie the Kohanim.
+Some of the 'firsts' can only be consumed by the holiest members of the people, i.e. the Kohanim.
 For example, it is forbidden for anyone other than Kohanim and their families and slaves to eat terumah.

-&lt;sup>1 This is based on the teachings of Rav Zev Leff.
+&lt;sup>1 This is based on an idea heard from Rav Zev Leff.